As some of you might know, I’ve been working on The Love Project for seven years.

 But seven years is also a very important cycle – some might say, essential – for things to properly take shape.

 There is a theory that every single cell in the human body renews itself in a seven year cycle, so the people we are today are practically different, at cellular level at least, than the people we were seven years ago.
 If you’re more of a numerologist, then you’ll know that the number seven represents a spiritual quest (in my case, a quest that started with looking for love, ended with finding more than just the love of a man; I also found enough love for myself to become the creator I always wanted to be).
 Other numerologists are of opinion that seven years is also the start of the fruition cycle.
 And whether you believe in the above or not, I am pleased to announce that the particular seven year cycle I am bringing to your attention today is finally bearing fruit.

 Last you’ve heard from me, I was hard at work, trying to get a literary agent.
-That agent came into my life last November: the phenomenal Sarah Hornsley from The Bent Agency, one of Bookseller’s 2019 Rising Stars.
+That agent came into my life last November: Sarah Hornsley from The Bent Agency, one of Bookseller’s 2019 Rising Stars.
 She is every bit as fantastic as you think.
 Within less than two months since we became author and agent, she helped me put together a kick-ass book proposal which she sent to a select number of editors two weeks ago.
 And we’ve already received some initial interest from two major publishers.

 That doesn’t mean that they’ll necessarily come back with a concrete publishing offer, but what this means to me is equally important.
 I am a real writer.
 With an agent.
 And serious publishers are treating me seriously.